nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-EZ-Shedule is a **desktop application for managing and scheduling of events, optimized for use via a Command Line Interface (CLI)** while still providing an easy way to visualize all events through a Graphical User Interface (GUI).
+EZ-Schedule is a **desktop application for managing and scheduling of events, optimized for use via a Command Line Interface (CLI)** while still providing an easy way to visualize all events through a Graphical User Interface (GUI).

 * Table of Contents
 {:toc}